-Property Description Name Enter the name of the schedule.
+Table 4-1 Scriedules Attributes tab corniguration options Property Description Name Enter the name of the schedule.
 Use a name that identifies it as a Vault catalog backup schedule.
 Type of backup Select Vault Catalog Backup.
 Multiple copies To create multiple copies of the catalog, select Multiple copies , click Configure , and then select the appropriate attributes for each copy in the Configure Multiple Copies dialog box.
-The Configure Multiple Copies dialog box appears only if you select the Multiple Copies checkbox on the NetBackup Catalog Policy's Schedule Attributes tab, and then click Configure .
+The Configure Multiple Copies dialog box appears only if you select the Multiple Copies check box on the NetBackup Catalog Policy's Schedule Attributes tab, and then click Configure .
 Override policy storage unit Select this option and then select the storage unit to use from the drop-down list.
 Override policy volume pool If the storage unit is on removable media, select this option.
 Then select the volume pool for off-site catalog backups (does not apply to disk storage units).
 If you use Media Manager storage units, use a dedicated off-site volume pool for Vault catalogs.
+Retention Select the length of time before the catalog backup expires and the volumes are recalled from the off-site vault.
+After the Retention has passed, catalog backup media appear on the Picking List for Vault or Distribution List for Robot.
+Vault recalls that media so it is available to reuse as catalog backup media.